ecumene/ecumene/posts/trainstop.md

 generate wherever I can and use minimal Javascript.
 This frees so much hassle with any project if you can get away with it.

-Students contributions are counted from the start of the year.
+Student contributions are counted from the start of the year.
 If you have a streak of 7 days in a row, you get a MitchBuck!
 This can be used to cash in [at the MitchShop](https://trainstop.mitchellhynes.com/shop) for lots of stuff.
 To spend this, you must trigger a new website build via the `config.toml`: